JonathanHalpern/mice-on-the-line/src/content/stories/charing-cross.md

 ![null](img/charing-cross-cover.jpeg)

 She closed her eyes for the final few moments on the underground and felt, rather than saw, fresh air flatten the fur on her cheek and back.
-Her tail felt the wind, and it felt good.
 Slowly, very slowly because her eyes were not accustomed to the brightness, Nellie opened her eyelids.
 And what a sight to behold!

 <!--break-->